 The pool owner or operator may argue that you were at least partially at fault for your accident.
 Common arguments are that the injured person engaged in horseplay or disregarded warning signs, or that the alleged dangerous condition was so open and obvious that any reasonable pool visitor would have avoided it.

 With offices in Tavares, Inverness and Clermont, Largey Law Firm handles pool accident injury cases across Central Florida.
-Please call 352-253-0456 or contact us online to schedule a free consultation to discuss your situation with a lawyer.
+Contact us online to schedule a free consultation to discuss your situation with a lawyer.